Ristellise/Tweeb.user.js/ArchivingNotes.md

 ## Timestamps?

-~~For most tweets (except those early tweets), the timestamp within the snowflake ID should be accurate enough to determine a posting time.~~
+~~For most tweets (except those early tweets), the timestamp within the snowflake ID should be accurate enough to determine a posting time.~~ Added timestamps.

-Added.

 ## Any potential attacks?